bisturi/bisturi/docs/reference/04_data_field.md

 ```

-If you need that the token be in the result, you can use the keyword 'include_delimiter'
+If you need that the token be part of the result, you can use the keyword 'include_delimiter'

 ```python
 >>> class DataExample(Packet):